-I believe that the main point of tension with oats being present in Oreos is that Oreos come from Nabisco, a huge food brand.
+A big point of tension with oats being in Oreos is that Oreos come from Nabisco, a huge food brand.

-And anxiety’s run high with this in the gluten-free community because we saw another huge brand abuse oats and their safety with a gluten-free claim.
+This makes the gluten-free community anxious because we saw another huge brand abuse oats and their safety with a gluten-free claim.